cpeditor/cpeditor/doc/INSTALL.md

 2. [Build from source](#Build-from-source)

    In this way, you can get the latest unreleased features and get ready for contributing.
-But it needs more steps.
+It needs more steps, and is the only choice if your OS is not officially supported.

 3. [Use Artifacts](#Use-Artifacts)

     In this way, you can get the latest unreleased features without building by yourself.
-But not all operating systems support this, and you need to have an earlier installation.
+But not all operating systems support this, and it's only available for updating, not for the first installation.

 ## Install from binaries

 Choose a version in the [Releases](https://github.com/cpeditor/cpeditor/releases), then download your binary.

-For Chinese users who are not convenient to download on GitHub, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0) (it's not guaranteed to be up to date).

 ### Windows

 Download the `setup.exe` in the assets and install it.
+You may also need to install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Linux